antoineallard/PercoEdgelist/README.md

 #### Properties of the percolated edgelist

-Once a percolated instance has been generated, various properties can be extracted
+Once a percolated instance has been generated, various information about its components can be extracted

 ```c++
 // Size of the connected component to which vertex "v" belongs.